CraigKelly/twivility/README.md

 `./scripts` directory.

 You can also use the `Makefile` in this directory.
 There is a make target corresponding to each script name.
-The default target is `build` - it is dependent on `test` so running `make` will usually do the right thing.
+The default target is `build`, which is dependent on `test` so running `make` should do the right thing.
 Note that `cover` always re-runs unit tests.

 We provide helpful scripts in the scripts directory.